neil-edelman/boxes/readme.md

    Named traits are obtained by including `table.h` multiple times with `TABLE_EXPECT_TRAIT` and then subsequently including the name in `TABLE_TRAIT`\.
  * Standard:
    C89
+ * Caveat:
+   Remove entry as public struct, this should be entirely private\.
+Why not have two `to_string` arguments on map?
+It's C, after all\.
+This would be useful in some practical cases\.

 ## <a id = "user-content-typedef" name = "user-content-typedef">Typedef Aliases</a> ##